siobhanlgorman/80s-Mixtape-Quiz/README.md

 ## Cloning the repository to run locally
 1. On Github navigate to the main page of the repository
 2. Above the list of files click the dropdown code menu
 3. Select the https option and copy the link
 4. Open the GitPod Bash terminal
 5. Change the current working directory to the desired destination location
-6. Type the Git clone command and then paste the copied URL
+6. Type the git clone command and paste the copied URL https://github.com/siobhanlgorman/80s-Mixtape-Quiz.git
 7. Press enter to create the local clone